-They also boast protection and comfort in the high impact spots of the heel and toe by providing high-density cushion in these places.
+They also boast protection and comfort in the high-impact spots of the heel and toe by providing a high-density cushion in these places.

 The toe of the sock is seamless, ensuring you don’t get blisters or painful rubbing at the toe.
 The shaft of the sock is knitted to reduce bulk and ensure that there is plenty of room to fit comfortably in your boots.

 These socks are also compression socks which will aid in your legs quickly recovering once your hiking is done.

 Thorlo is a company that is committed to crafting a great product and ensuring that its customers have happy feet.

 Thorlo’s signature THORLON fibers are used in these socks to ensure they are soft, durable, and will last a long time.
 Their THORWICK fibers are extra moisture-wicking making sure your feet are cooler, drier, and better feeling while you hike.

 These Padded Crew Socks from Thorlo have been made with a blend of unique fibers.
 They contain 62% Exclusive THORWICK, 19% THORLON, 14% stretch nylon and 5% spandex.

 These socks are padded in all the right places, the arch, and instep, helping to alleviate pressure on your feet and allowing you to be more comfortable as you hike all day.

 The seam at the toe is minimal to help prevent rubbing and blistering at the toes.
 There are special panels sewn into the socks allowing for better moisture control and breathability.